senkkou/E7AutoBuy/README.md

 ### How to use:
 1-In config.ini set the number of refreshes you want the bot to do, the number of skystones spent will be 3 times this value
 2-Delay = 1 is the default speed, if you are using a PC with bad performance try to increase the delay to run it slowly
-3-Use your emulator in full screen and it must be on your main monitor
+3-Use your emulator with maximized window (Like the images bellow) and it must be on your main monitor
 4-Finish your dispatch mission or start long ones.
 (So the window doesnt pop up during shop reroll)
 5-Change chat to a empty channel
 6-Start the program